cloud-of-things/cot-mqtt-sdk/README.md

 The API docs are located under https://cloud-of-things.github.io/cot-mqtt-sdk/

+#### License

+The API is licensed under MIT license.
+With the gradle task generateLicenseReport you can get a report of license included software uses

 ### User Manual
 After the API is included in your Project, you can use the method `getInstance()` to